AP Racing Limited

 Porsche 991 S/4S/GTS (Front)

-AP Racing by Essex 2-piece Competition J Hook front disc pair for with iron discs
+AP Racing 2-piece Competition J Hook front disc pair for with iron discs

 350mm x 34mm (13.78" x 1.34") 72 Vane, D66